Bardolph-Automation-Inc/bardolph/docs/language.rst

 ====================
 The `set`, `on`, and `off` commands can be applied to groups and locations.
-For example, if you have a location called "Living Room", you can turn them on and set them all to the same color with
+For example, if you have a location called "Living Room", you can turn them on and set them all to the same color with:

 .. code-block:: lightbulb